DragonSenses/Algorithms/LeetCode/17-letter-combinations-of-a-phone-number/problem.md

 - **Efficiency**: Backtracking can be more efficient than brute force because it eliminates paths that are guaranteed not to lead to a solution.
 - **Applications**: It's used in solving puzzles (like Sudoku), generating permutations and combinations, and in constraint satisfaction problems.

+# Backtracking Approach

+The key to solving this problem is correctly generating all possible letter combinations using a standard backtracking algorithm.

+- **Single-digit case**: Generate all letters for the given digit.
+- **Two-digit case**: Fix the first letter and generate combinations for the second digit.
+- **Three-digit case**: Generate combinations for the first two digits, then append letters for the third digit.
+- **Four-digit case**: Generate combinations for the first three digits, then append letters for the fourth digit.